Links

 Viewing and Creating Notes

-Notes are only viewable by your team and offer a way to provide more context or information about request.
-By using the @ symbol and a teammates name, you can trigger a notification so the ticket is brought to their attention.
+Notes are only viewable by your team and offer a way to provide more context or information about the request.
+Enter a new note in the text box to add to the conversation.
+You can trigger a notification using the @ symbol and a teammate's name so the ticket is brought to their attention.

 Activity Log

 The "Activity" Tab shows a complete history of a Keeping ticket since it was created.
-Use this to get a better understanding of what happened (and when) to the support request.
+Use this to understand better what happened (and when) to the support request.

 Replying to a Ticket

 Reply to a Keeping ticket just like you would a normal email.
-When you hit "Reply" in Gmail, you'll see a funny looking email address in the "To" field.
-Your reply will be routed through Keeping before it gets forwarded on to your customer.
-Keeping also sync's a copy of your reply to each of your agents.
+When you hit Reply in Gmail, you'll see a funny-looking email address in the To field.
+Your reply will be routed through Keeping before it gets forwarded to your customer.
+Keeping also syncs a copy of your reply to each of your agents.

-For Keeping to work properly, it's important you don't change the email address in the "to" field or add any additional recipients to the message (including the "cc" field).
+For Keeping to work properly, you mustn't change the email address in the "to" field or add any additional recipients to the message (including the "cc" field).

 After you have composed your reply, you can hit Gmail's default "Send" button, or click the Keeping K logo to send the message and change the status at the same time.
 By default, Keeping will set the status to "Closed" when you reply (you can change this in your mailbox settings).